MethanePowered/MethaneKit/README.md

 **Easy to use modern 3D graphics API written in C++ for cross-platform applications development:**
 - **Built on top of modern native 3D graphics APIs**: DirectX 12 on Windows and Metal on MacOS.
-- **Provides high-level easy-to-use graphics API** still capable of high-performance graphics rendering on modern GPUs.
+- **Provides object-oriented graphics API** simple but capable of high-performance graphics rendering on modern GPUs.
 - **Supplies completely cross-platform application infrastructure**: clean C++ code without nasty preprocessor stuff.

 Note that project is in **Alpha / [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product)** stage and is under active development.